Real Madrid vs Barcelona Women's Champions League preview: Where to watch, predicted line-ups

 Barcelona would be formidable opponents for Madrid even if it wasn't for the fact that they have lost all five competitive meetings with the Blaugrana since completing their merger with CD Tacón in 2020.
 But Barcelona, looking to retain the title they claimed for the first time last season, have won all 34 of their competitive games this season, scoring 174 goals and conceding just eight.
 In fact, a 5-0 win against Madrid on 13 March ensured Barcelona retained the Spanish title with six games to spare.
 Lieke Martens, Asisat Oshoala and Mariona Caldentey are ruled out through injury.

 Madrid, though, have rather taken to this competition in their debut season.
 They upset Manchester City in round two to reach the group stage, which they cruised through despite a pair of losses to Paris Saint-Germain.
 No newcomers had previously made it to the last eight since City themselves in 2016/17.
 However, Madrid will need a decent home result, well aware that next Wednesday's second leg will likely be in front of a world-record women's club football crowd at the Camp Nou.
-Marta Cardona is injured.
+Key forward Kosovare Asllani and Marta Cardona are both out.

 Form guide